appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-amazon-s3.md

 ## Connect to Amazon S3

+To add an Amazon S3 datasource:

+1. Click the (**+**) sign in the **Explorer** tab next to **Datasources**.
+1. On the next screen, select the **S3** button.
+This creates the datasource and takes you to the datasource's configuration page.
+1. Enter your **Access Key** into the matching field.
+For **Amazon S3**, you can find this in the AWS Console in the **Security Credentials** section.
+1. Enter your **Secret Key** into the appropriate field.
+The AWS Console only shows the secret key once, when it is first created.
+If you don't have your secret key, you may need to [generate a new access key and secret key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).
+1. Once you've entered your credentials, click the **Test** button to check that they are working.
+1. Click **Save** when you are finished, and your datasource is ready for queries.

 <figure>
   <img src="/img/s3-datasource-config.png" style={{width: "100%", height: "auto"}} alt="Configuring an Amazon S3 datasource." />
   <figcaption align="center"><i>Configuring an Amazon S3 datasource.</i></figcaption>
 </figure>

-To add an Amazon S3 datasource, click the (**+**) sign in the **Explorer** tab next to **Datasources**.
-On the next screen, select the **S3** button.
-Your datasource is created and you are taken to a screen to configure its settings.

-The S3 Datasource requires the following information to establish a connection:

-1. **Access Key**
-2. **Secret Key**

-For Amazon S3, you can find your **Access Key** using the following guide: [Generate AWS access key & secret](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).
-Your **Secret Key** is only shown once, at the time that the access key is created.
-If you don't have your secret key, you may need to generate a new access key.

 ## Create queries

+You can write [queries](https://docs.appsmith.com/core-concepts/data-access-and-binding/querying-a-database/query-settings) to fetch or write data to your object storage by selecting the **+ New Query**  button on the Amazon S3 datasource page, or by clicking (**+**) next to **Queries/JS** in the **Explorer** tab and selecting your Amazon S3 datasource.
+You'll be brought to a new query screen where you can write queries.

 <figure>
   <img src="/img/s3-query-config.png" style={{width: "100%", height: "auto"}} alt="Configuring a List Files query." />
   <figcaption align="center"><i>Configuring a List Files query.</i></figcaption>
 </figure>

-You can write [queries](https://docs.appsmith.com/core-concepts/data-access-and-binding/querying-a-database/query-settings) to fetch or write data to your object storage by selecting the **+ New Query**  button on the Amazon S3 datasource page, or by clicking (**+**) next to **Queries/JS** in the **Explorer** tab and selecting your Amazon S3 datasource.
-You'll be brought to a new query screen where you can write queries.

 ## List files in bucket